I was born in Eskilstuna on January 26, 1981. I live in, works in and owns a appartment in central Eskilstuna, very close to the train station.

 I have played on "Spectrum" in my youth since one of my classmates had one but I never owned orignal machine myself.
 I bought a "The Spectrum" to complete my retro museum.
 The "Spectrum" was very popular in UK but I realy dont know much of the machine more than that is a classical computer.
 "Spectum" has a special BASIC interpretator that was designed to minimize memory usuage where commands where shortened in memory but displayed with full text at screen.

 "Sega Megadrive Flashback HD" console has a larger internal game collections than both "Nintendos" combined and can also play original cartridges.
-"Sega Megadrive Flashback HD" has an other plus in that the joypads are wireless so better range than default controllers in both "Nintendos".
-It even exists extensionswires to both "Nintendos" joypads and 3rd party joypads for both "Nintendos".
+But the "Sega Megadrive Flashback HD" has a minor minus that is can not handle for example "Master System" converters or cartridges attached to cartridges so "Sonic & Knuckles" cartridge it detected and playable but the piggy pack connection to other cartridges does not work.
+"Sonic and Knuckles" is also included in the list of internal games so no need for that cartridge.
+I also assume that special cartridges with special intergrated chips like "Virtua Racer" does not work either but I dont own that cartridge so I can not test it.
+"Sega Megadrive Flashback HD" has an however plus in that the joypads are wireless so better range than default controllers in both "Nintendos".
+It even exists extensions wires to both "Nintendos" joypads and 3rd party joypads for both "Nintendos".

-I will not buy any more machines for several reasons, one is lack of space.
+I will not buy any more machines or games for several reasons, one is lack of space.
 I was thinking about buying a "Mini Neogeo" but I skip it since I have no relation to the console and the machine does not even look like the original.
 Instead I bought a "Evercade Neogeo edition".
 It is portable "Evercade" device with a build in games collection of classical "Neogeo" games that can also play all "Evercade" cartridges.
 It does not look like original console either but it was much cheaper and is a more flexibel device.
+I have also preordered a "Evercade" cartridge collection with "Neo Geo" theme with additional games that also works on all "Evercade" machines.

 There also exist several different China origin retro games pirate clones of for example "Nintendo" where they taken tons of old games into an internal library and they are sold openly in normal online shops.
 I heared that particullary "Nintendo" hates emulators and replicate machines except the ones they sell themself.